marcofeltmann/weather-forecast-aggregator/README.md

 Using `go mod vendor` enables the usage of the `x/sync` package without code changes even after it was transferred to the standard library.

-## [github.com/google/go-cmp](https://pkg.go.dev/github.com/google/go-cmp@v0.6.0) by The Go Authors

-This packages provides an easier and more reliable way to compare structs and other complex data types for semantical equality than a self-coded solution with the standard library's `reflect` package does.

-### Risk Analysis

-It's not directly bound to the official Google repositories, only created by the Go Authors.
-The BSD license does not exclude a potencial disappearance of this package.

-### Risk Minimization Options

-Using `go mod vendor` enables the usage of the `co-cmp` package even when it was discontinued.

-Limiting usage on testing reduces the amount of rewrite work of the functionality.

 ## Primer: Manage Application Dependencies